dmijatovic/ng5-material-fire-portal/README.md

 - `firebase`: firebase definitions incl. private key(s).
 See readme.txt for more info
 - `login`: login and authentication modules
 - `material`: material design styles, custom fixes and material.module that holds material components used in the app
+- `public`: this module keeps public avaliable pages.
+Public pages are completely separated from app and have their own page layout and routing
-- `system`: system module that holds system pages used by app, like 401, 404, loaders etc.
+- `system`: system module that holds system pages like 401, 404, loaders etc.

 ## Branches